 - Add mushrooms and kale to saute until softened.
 Add seasonings and mix well.

-- In a large bowl, whisk eggs, dairy-free milk, gluten-free flour and nutritional yeast until smooth.
+- In a large bowl, whisk eggs, dairy-free milk, and nutritional yeast until smooth.
 If there is lumps of flour or lots of bubbles, it’s best to use a strainer to remove them.

 - Use a spoon to evenly portion the ham & veggie filling to each prepared mini pie shell.
 Then fill each mini quiche with the egg custard mixture, leaving about 1/4 inch rim.

 - Bake at 350F for about 25-30 mins or until the egg custard sets.
 Let sit for at least 10 mins before removing from the muffin tin and enjoy!